 The Yasawa Flyer arrives at Nanuya Island Resort at 1.40 pm.
 It took us ten minutes to book in and two more minutes to drop our gear off into our room.
 Now this is what you call a tropical island resort.
 Not a stone out of place and all the staff are unbelievably friendly.
 No wonder Nanuya is booked out weeks in advance.
-Yes the villas are expensive but well worth the money, but you can stay in the dorm for $113 FJD per person per night.
+Yes the villas are expensive but well worth the money, but you can stay in the dorm cheaper and it includes breakfast.

 Dinner was at 6pm nice and early so we sat at a table with a bottle of wine and watched the sunset, by the time the sun had disappeared below the horizon it was time to order dinner.
 Entree's start at $22 FJD and the mains from $35 to $47 FJD, desserts $10 to $15 FJD.
-While we are talking about food, breakfast is free so if you work out your meals it is far cheaper eating at Nanuya then paying the usual complusory $99 meal plain at other resorts, plus the food is far superior at Nanuya.
-If you really what to eat cheaply, just go to the Nanuya Resort well stocked shop and buy a loaf of bread, which is baked fresh in the resorts kitchen, milk, butter, flour, rice, biscuits, tin fish and frozen meat are all available.
-Oh plus ice creams & chocolate bars.
+While we are talking about food, breakfast is free so if you work out your meals, it is far cheaper eating at Nanuya then paying the usual compulsory $129 FJD meal plan at other resorts, plus the food is far superior at Nanuya.
+If you really want to eat cheaply, just go to the Nanuya Resort well stocked shop and buy a loaf of bread, which is baked fresh in the resorts kitchen, milk, butter, flour, rice, biscuits, tin fish and frozen meat are all available.
+Oh plus ice creams, chips & chocolate bars.
 There was nothing to do after dinner so we sat on the beach and listened to the waves running up the beach and finished off our wine.

 Our continental breakfast was very good specially the fresh muffins and the plunger coffee.
 The rest of the morning was spent on a tour of the resort.
 Nanuya has a desalination plant so all the water in the resort is drinkable, on top of this they produce 124Kwh of solar energy.
 This is enough to power the whole resort 24/7.
 Like most resorts there are a large number of activities you can go out on.
 Just before lunch I took off on a walk around the beach at low tide till I came across a village.
 Most of the people in this village work in Nanuya Resort so there is a well worn track over the top of the hill and down into the resort for you to follow without getting lost and missing out on lunch.
 You will come up to another well worn track running off to the left.
 This rack will take you to the far end of Blue Lagoon beach.
 Then you will have a lone walk back along the beach to Nanuya, good exercise.